 Compensation includes base salary, grants of stock options and bonuses based on available funds.
 The amount of bonus paid or issued, if any, is based on individual performance and achievement of corporate responsibilities, accountabilities and overall contribution to the Company.
 Each element of compensation is determined by the board of directors based on recommendations from the Compensation Committee.
 Both the board of directors and the Compensation Committee make their determinations based on discussions of the general performance of the executive, the general performance of the Company and a general review of compensation trends among similar exploration and mining companies.
-The board of directors, criteria, or analysis in this process.
+The board of directors and the Compensation committee do not utilize any specific benchmark or any formal objectives, criteria, or analysis in this process.